thanhxt/HausServer/README.md

 - Nest with
     - REST through Express
     - GraphQL through Apollo
-    - Or-Mapping through TypeORM in PostgresSQL and pgAdmin
+    - OR-Mapping through TypeORM in PostgresSQL and pgAdmin
     - Swagger
 - TypeSript, ESLint, Prettier, SonarQube
 - Jest with axios for integrationtests and Istanbul for test coverage